 Layered Jello Rainbow Salad

-I used to love when my mom made a box of 1, 2, 3 Jello when I was a girl, so I recreated that recipe a few years back.
+I used to love it when my mom made a box of 1, 2, 3 Jello when I was a girl, so I recreated that recipe a few years back.
 Instead of 3 layers, this Jello rainbow salad, often called a ribbon salad, has an impressive nine!!!

-Easy, though time consuming, this layered rainbow jello can easily be made a day or two ahead of serving, and will create quite a presence on the dinner table!
-Just set aside an afternoon when you’re home reading a book or binge watching your favorite series to make this fun treat.
+Easy, though time-consuming, this layered rainbow jello can easily be made a day or two ahead of serving, and will create quite a presence on the dinner table!
+Just set aside an afternoon when you’re home reading a book or binge-watching your favorite series to make this fun treat.

 - Look for unflavored gelatin, like Knox brand, on the shelves near the Jello.
 It is added to the sweetened condensed milk to make it gel.